MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-tokens.md

 After a token is revoked, it's removed from the table, and the software that was using it fails to make API calls until a new token is provided.

 > [!NOTE]
+>
-> SIEM connectors and log collectors also use API tokens.
+> - SIEM connectors and log collectors also use API tokens.
 These tokens should be managed from the log collectors and SIEM agent sections and do not appear in this table.
+> - Deprovisioned users API tokens are retained in Cloud App Security but cannot be used.
+Any attempt to use them will result in a permission denied response.
+However, we recommend that such tokens are revoked on the **API tokens** page.

 ## Next steps